Italian Divertor Tokamak Test Facility [Special Technical Session]

 Distributed Ledger Technology as Key Enabler for Distributed Energy Generation Community (DEGC) [Special Technical Session]

-This special technical session is connected with Track 4.6.
+This special technical session is connected with

 Theme Chairs